 - The content of your article must be original and completely plagiarism free.
 Yes, that means it must not be posted or reposted anywhere else.

 - Your article should be submitted in plain text, markdown or Microsoft Word.
 Please do your best to keep it free from spelling and grammatical errors and you should keep your paragraphs down to 1-3 sentences each for readability on mobile.
 Just check any posts on our site, or adopt the writing style of Copyblogger’s blog.
 That’s what you’re aiming for.

 - We charge for a sponsored guest posts.
-For price info, contact us using the form or email above.
+For price info, contact us using the email above.

 The Writing Style

 - The writing should be done in first person.
 Talking from a first person point of view means it’s pretty much impossible to go into boring essay mode.
 Check out this post I wrote for an example.

 - The writing tone should be personable and conversational.
 Here’s a really good article on tone of voice in copywriting, but above all, aim for personable.
 People love to connect with people, and a personable tone of voice (in this kind of writing anyway) is the only way to really connect with the reader.

 We are currently open to guest posts related to any of the following topics at the very least:

 - Cooking.
 Everything to do with preparing ridiculously tasty meals, serving guests and so on.

 - Kitchen.
 The magical place where the cooking happens.